Sometimes, even as adults it can be hard t understand biblical concepts – one of those being the Holy Trinity!

 What is the Holy Trinity According To The Bible?

 Where do we see the trinity in the Bible?
-Well, it’s actually kind of wild because you won’t technically see a verse that says “the trinity is 3 in 1, Father, Son, and Holy Spirit.
+Well, it’s actually kind of wild because you won’t technically see a verse that says “the persons of the trinity” is 3 in 1, Father, Son, and the Spirit of God.

 So how is it biblical??